vytasrgl/ChatScript/WIKI/ChatScript-Advanced-User-Manual.md

 ```

 What happens is this- when the system detects the transfer of control (the `^reuse` call), if
-there is output pending it is finished off and packaged for the user.
+there is output pending it is finished off (committed) and packaged for the user.
 The current stream is
 cleared, and the rule is erased (if allowed to be).
 Then the `^reuse()` happens.
 Even if it
 fails, this rule has produced output and been erased.